 How to Take Allimed

-You can take Allimed in a variety of ways, depending on what exactly you are trying to treat.
-The dosages I suggest are just guidelines, and you should always talk with doctor before starting a course of treatment.
+You can take Allimed in a variety of ways, depending on what type of infection you have.
+The dosages I suggest are just guidelines, and you should always talk with a doctor before starting a course of treatment.

-- For supporting general health and wellbeing: Take 1 capsule daily with food
+- For supporting general health: Take 1 capsule daily with food

-- For treating infections: Take 1 capsule 3 times per day with food
+- For treating infections: Take 1-2 capsules 3 times per day with food

-- For tough infections: You can take upwards of 10 capsules of Allimed at one time to treat a tough infection.
-Government-approved tests show that taking as many as 777 capsules per day will not produce detrimental side effects.
+- For tough infections: You can take as many as 10 capsules of Allimed at one time to treat a tough infection.
+Government-approved tests show that taking as many as 777 capsules per day will not produce detrimental side effects. (source)

 Where to Buy Allimed

-Since there is only one supplement which contains stabilized allicin, Allimed is your only option when looking for a allicin/garlic supplement.
-You will run into other supplements that claim to contain things like “allicin yield”, but these are not proven to deliver a concentrated amount of pure allicin.
+Since there is only one supplement which contains stabilized allicin, Allimed is your only option when looking for an allicin/garlic supplement.
+You will run into other supplements that claim they contain quality allicin, but these are not proven to deliver a stabilized form of pure allicin.